GLOBAL MARKETS-Shares rise on German growth, Greece optimism; oil rises

 * Brent crude rises above $60 a barrel

-* S&P 500 ends at record high (Updates to close of U.S. markets)
+* S&P 500 hits intraday record high (Updates to close of European bond, stock markets, oil settlement prices)

 By Sam Forgione

-NEW YORK, Feb 13 (Reuters) - Stock markets worldwide rose on Friday on stronger-than-expected economic growth in Germany and optimism that Greece would reach a deal with its creditors, while oil prices gained on signs that excess supply may ebb.
+NEW YORK, Feb 13 (Reuters) - Stock markets worldwide rose on Friday on stronger-than-expected German economic growth data and optimism that Greece could reach a deal with its creditors, while oil prices gained on signs that excess supply may ebb.

-Germany reported growth of 0.7 percent for the fourth quarter, more than double economists’ expected 0.3 percent rate, pointing to a stronger 2015 for the euro zone’s biggest economy.
+Germany grew 0.7 percent in the fourth quarter, more than double the expected 0.3 percent rate, pointing to a stronger 2015 for the euro zone’s biggest economy.

 The growth in Germany boosted the overall euro zone economy, which accelerated by 0.3 percent.
 Top European shares hit a seven-year high, while Germany’s DAX index hit a record high.
-U.S. shares rose, with the benchmark S&P 500 index posting a record closing high.
+U.S. shares nudged higher, with the benchmark S&P 500 index hitting an intraday record high.

 Greek equities rallied nearly 6 percent as shares of Greek banks surged on signs the country could reach a deal with creditors.

-The dollar was up slightly against the euro, but the euro still notched a third straight week of gains against the dollar.
-The euro was last down 0.14 percent against the greenback at $1.13865.
+The dollar was up slightly against the euro, but the euro was still on track for its third straight week of gains against the dollar.
+The euro was last down 0.11 percent against the greenback at $1.1392.

-The strong data out of Germany and optimism that Greece could reach a debt deal dented the appetite for safe-haven assets and helped push U.S. Treasury yields higher.
-Benchmark 10-year Treasury yields were last at 2.04 percent, from 1.99 percent late Thursday.
+The strong data out of Germany and optimism that Greece could reach a debt deal helped push U.S. Treasury yields higher.
+Benchmark 10-year Treasury yields were last at 2.02 percent, from 1.99 percent late Thursday.

-“The trend for the market is for it to be modestly higher-yield,” said Krishna Memani, chief investment officer at OppenheimerFunds in New York.
-“All the things that were taking yields lower ... are slowly getting priced out of the market.”

-U.S. gold for April delivery edged up $6.40 to settle at $1,227.10 an ounce.
+Spot gold prices were last up $6 or 0.49 percent, at $1,228.20 an ounce.
 (Reporting by Sam Forgione; Additional reporting by Lionel Laurent in London and Chuck Mikolajczak and Barani Krishnan in New York; Editing by Leslie Adler and Chizu Nomiyama)